tc39/proposal-weakrefs/README.md

 - An object can have a finalizer referenced by calling the `register` method of `FinalizationGroup`.
 In this case, three arguments are passed to the `register` method:
   - The object whose lifetime we're concerned with.
 Here, that's `this`, the `FileStream` object.
   - A “holdings” value, which is used to represent that object when cleaning it up in the finalizer.
 Here, the holdings are the underlying `File` object.
-  - An unregistration token, which is used again when the finalizer is indicated to no longer be needed, in the `unregister` method.
+  - An unregistration token, which is passed to the `unregister` method when the finalizer is no longer needed.
+Here we use `this`, the `FileStream` object itself, since `FinalizationGroup` doesn't hold a strong reference to the unregister token.
 - The `FinalizationGroup` constructor is called with a callback as an argument.
 This callback is called with an iterator of the holdings values.

 The finalizer callback is called *after* the object is garbage collected, a pattern which is sometimes called "post-mortem".
 For this reason, a separate "holdings" value is put in the iterator, rather than the original object--the object's already gone, so it can't be used.